-- 1. Timing for tADL begins in the address cycle, on the final rising edge of WE# and ends with the first rising edge of WE# for data input. - 2.
+- Notes: 1.
+Timing for ^tADL begins in the address cycle, on the final rising edge of WE# and ends with the first rising edge of WE# for data input. - 2.
 Data transition is measured ±200mV from steady-steady voltage with load.
 This parameter is sampled and not 100 percent tested. - 3.
 AC characteristics may need to be relaxed if output drive strength is not set to at least nominal. - 4.
-If RESET (FFh) command is issued when the target is READY, the target goes busy for a maximum of 5μs. - 5.
-See Array Characteristics for details on the power-on reset time, tPOR. - 6.
-Do not issue a new command during tWB, even if R/B# or RDY is ready.
+Do not issue a new command during ^tWB, even if R/B# or RDY is ready.

-16Gb, 32Gb, 64Gb, 128Gb Asynchronous/Synchronous NAND Electrical Specifications - AC Characteristics and Operating Conditions (Synchronous)
+32Gb, 64Gb, 128Gb, 256Gb Asynchronous/Synchronous NAND Electrical Specifications - AC Characteristics and Operating Conditions (Synchronous)